-- According to the Ford-Fulkerson theorem, we can compute minimum s-t cuts by computing maximum flow. - We will look at one algorithm for computing maximum flows: the Ford-Fulkerson algorithm [5]. - First, we will consider a greedy approach to finding a maximum flow.
+- According to the Ford-Fulkerson theorem, we can compute minimum s-t cuts by computing maximum flow. - We will now look at one algorithm for computing maximum flows: the Ford-Fulkerson algorithm [5].

-Towards the Ford-Fulkerson algorithm
+Ford-Fulkerson algorithm

 Definition, augmenting path

 Let G = (V, E) be a network and let f be a flow on G. A path π in G is called an augmenting path if